csongorb/growingstuff/booklets/00_blank/readme.md

    -Longer-term tasks (2017-06-18 18:26)
    -So those are some thoughts.

--It is as if you would be on your phone
+It is as if you would be on your phone

-     -Process/Why
+Process/Why

    -Again I can't totally tell where I am on the funny versus honest spectrum with this one.
    -Journal
    -Continuing with pretty meta stuff
    -Let me pick up my phone now and do some "dating"...
    -Pippin lies down on a sofa and holds his head in his hands.
    -I think I need to take another pass at it with this in mind and see if it helps.
    -if you work on something that connects with internet/tech/game culture you're more likely to catch the wind of interest from people
    -One of those release processes that surprise you by not just being "well... it's out there now, the end".

--It is as if you were making love
+It is as if you were making love

--Journal
+Journal

  -So that is the current state of consideration.
 More news as the situation develops.
  -there can be a general “move the thing” implied -It’s not valuable to be precious about it  I’m interested in maintaining the awkwardness/strangeness